JokerAphro17/jenkis/README.md

-# jenkis is better than all
+# jenkins is better than all